signalfx/integrations/cloudfoundry/README.md

 ### REQUIREMENTS AND DEPENDENCIES

-This plugin requires administrative access to a Pivotal Cloud Foundry deployment with the JMX Bridge installed.
+This integration requires administrative access to a Pivotal Cloud Foundry deployment with the JMX Bridge installed.
 Pivotal Web Services is not supported.
 Versions known to work are:

 | Software                | Version        |
 |-------------------------|----------------|